thevishalchothe/Logic-Bootcamp-x-Coding-Challenges/README.md

 ## 💡 **Start Your Journey**:
 - **Ready to Master Java-Logic?** Begin solving challenges now and unlock your full coding potential! 🌟
 - **Take on New Challenges**: Push yourself to grow and tackle harder problems every day! ⚡
-- **Level Up**: By the end of the 7 days, you’ll have a wealth of knowledge and problem-solving skills to take with you into your career. 🎯
+- **Level Up**: By the end of the Every days, you’ll have a wealth of knowledge and problem-solving skills to take with you into your career. 🎯

 Good luck, and happy coding! 💻✨

 ---
 ## 🎉 **Unlock Your Coding Potential**:
-- **Seize the Challenge**: Dive in and start your 7-day journey now! 🌱
+- **Seize the Challenge**: Dive in and start your Every-day journey now! 🌱
 - **Become a Java Master**: Gain the confidence to solve complex problems and ace technical interviews! 💪
 - **Challenge Yourself Daily**: Solve problems, review your work, and keep leveling up your coding skills. 📈